Customize Your Environment#

 Custom Images#

 While the official images contain all the dependencies needed for basic deep learning workloads, many workloads have additional dependencies.
-If the extra dependencies are quick to install, you might consider using a startup hook.
-Where installing dependencies using startup-hook.sh takes too long, it is recommended that you build your own Docker image and publish to a Docker registry, such as Docker Hub.
+If the extra dependencies are quick to install, use a startup hook.
+If installing dependencies using startup-hook.sh takes too long, build your own Docker image and publish it to a Docker registry, such as Docker Hub.

 Warning